oyindoubra2/Billionaire-Dataset-Analysis-/README.md

 To analyze global billionaire’s trends by exploring their distribution across countries and industries, alongside demographic factors like age, gender, self-made status.

 ### Dataset Description
+Dataset size: 1 Excel file with 24 columns and 476 rows <br>
 The dataset contains detailed information on global billionaires with fields including;
 -	Rank
 -	Category